WE ARE OPEN! We are taking every precaution provided by the CDC. Our families and staff are following

 What matters is what helps the individual and family the most.
 Extraordinary claims require extraordinary evidence.
 Claims of a cure or recovery from autism draw attention without necessarily demonstrating how improvement is measured.
 Whatever works is important – what works for each individual is the issue.
 The illusion of something working can cloud good judgment.

-One of the most important issues in behavior change is how we determine when treatment is working.
+One of the most important issues in behavior change is how we determine if the treatment is working.
 Many successes are reported as anecdotes and are often powerful emotional statements.
-To truly determine if a behavior is changing and if that change is a result of treatment, you must measure the behavior.
+To truly determine if a behavior is changing and if that change is a result of the treatment, you must measure the behavior.

 Intensity of Treatment

-A number of links to resources and materials have been reviewed based on the issues above so that these topics can be identified as to their potential effectiveness and parents can use their own criteria for deciding how best to help their child and improve the quality of life for their own family.
+A number of links to resources and materials have been reviewed based on the issues above so that these topics can be identified based on their potential effectiveness and parents can use their own criteria for deciding how to help their child and improve the quality of life for their family.

-In the end it is the parents’ decision and any guidelines offered here are to help parents make the best decisions they can based on the educational information and resources presented.
+In the end, it’s the parents’ decision and any guidelines offered here are to help parents make the best decisions they can based on the educational information and resources presented.